dashotv/tvdb/README.md

 See the `Generation` section below for more information.

+> [!NOTE]
+> I have needed to make a few tweaks to the openapi spec to get things to work correctly in go.

 ## Additional Documentation

 The Speakeasy generator also generates documentation for the API.
 This is available